CodeWithNachi/docker-with-nachi/Concepts/Lesson-02.md

  * Container is something like a Virtual machine.
  * Each container has a file system, and can run processes in it.
  * Unline a VM, a container does not have it's own scheduler.
 It shares the scheduler with the host machine.
- * Containers are made lean by
+ * Containers are leaner than virtual machines
-   * Removing unnecessary files in the file system
+   * Containers has lesser number of files in the file system compared to VMs
-   * Not running processes that would not be necessary
-   * Not installing tools and software that would not be necessary
+   * Containers has lesser number of processes running in it compared to VMs
+   * Containers has lesser softwares installed in it compared to VMs
+ * Generally the practice is to create a container that can do one job, and only softwares needed to do that job is installed.

 # Test your self
- * Run a container from nginx
+ * Run a container from nginx image
  * Add a new page to the nginx container
  * Find the linux distro that the nginx container is runnning
  * Install procps in the container and list the running processes